daltlc/tickerTwitter/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+#TickerTwitter

+This project was created to pull tweets from Stocktwitz on Twitter.
+Built using React, Material UI and works with a Node.js backend hosted on Heroku.

 ## Available Scripts